hoangsonww/Image-Video-Tools/.github/README.md

    ```bash
    git push origin feature-branch
    ```
-5. Open a pull request on GitHub.
+5. Open a pull request on GitHub if you would like to propose your changes.

 ## License